 Stomach and intestinal ulcers

-Veterinarians will primarily prescribe omeprazole to treat ulcers in the stomach and small intestines.
+Veterinarians will primarily prescribe omeprazole to treat stomach ulcers in dogs (i.e. gastric ulcers) or ulcers in the small intestines.
 Sometimes they will also use the combination of omeprazole and sucralfate for dogs with ulcers.
 Sucralfate is a great short-term addition because it acts like a band-aid to help protect and heal the ulcerated areas.
 And the omeprazole decreases acid production to help prevent further ulceration.

 Omeprazole can also be a great choice for dogs who are prone to stomach ulcers.
 For example, dogs who take certain medications like non-steroidal anti-inflammatory drugs (NSAIDs) may be more likely to form ulcers.

-This is because NSAIDs can inhibit the lipid molecules called prostaglandins that form the mucus barrier that lines the stomach.
+This is because NSAIDs like carprofen for dogs can inhibit the lipid molecules called prostaglandins that form the mucus barrier that lines the stomach.
 When this protective barrier is lessened, the stomach acid can eat away at the inside of the stomach.
 Also, NSAIDs themselves can be slightly irritating to this protective lining.
 The combination of these two effects leads to erosion or ulceration in the stomach wall.

 Sometimes dogs on steroids such as prednisone for dogs may also be at a higher risk of stomach ulcers.
 For this reason, the vet may decide to use omeprazole and prednisone for dogs in certain situations.